RSE-Sheffield/old_team_site_nikola/site/pages/community/seminars.md

 * The steps taken for quickly getting familiarised and productive in code development
 * The tools used, such as for documentation, debugging, profiling
 * Holistic approach on code optimisation
-* Good programming practises, along with references for further reading
+* Good programming practices, along with references for further reading

 The aspects of software development discussed here will be helpful to researchers joining projects that require further development of existing software, and also researchers that are tasked to create new software.